jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

  1 ^ 1 = 0.00
 ```
 #### Delta function
-Back to the basic calculus, we know that functions can decomposed to narrow rectangles.
+Back to the basic calculus, we know that functions can be built with infinite narrow rectangles.
 Can we use the technique above to construct such narrow shaped rectangles. (aka delta function)

 <div class="imgcap">
 <img src="/assets/dl_intro/delta.png" style="border:none;width:50%">